NBA : A group of players do not want to restart the NBA

 .

-The foregoing, while the NBA and the National Association of Basketball Players agree on a plan that would allow players who decide to stay home, without disciplinary consequences, several sources said.
+The foregoing, while the NBA and the National Basketball Players Association agree on a plan that would allow players who choose to stay home without disciplinary consequences, several sources said.

 Sources indicate that there has been no formal request. to the union by any group that wishes not to take part in the resumption of the championship with the 22 teams that have options to be in the playoffs.